-FDA warns of potential seizure risk in some users of e-cigarettes
+U.S. FDA warns of potential seizure risk in some users of e-cigarettes

 (Reuters) - The U.S. Food and Drug Administration on Wednesday warned of potential safety risks from the use of e-cigarettes after it found certain users had suffered from seizures.

-The agency said it has identified 35 reported cases of seizures following use of e-cigarettes between 2010 and early 2019.
+The announcement here comes at a time when the regulator is aiming to curb the surge in teenage use of the popular nicotine devices, which the FDA Commissioner Scott Gottlieb, due to leave the agency this month, has termed as an "epidemic".

-However, the agency said here it could not yet say for certain that e-cigarettes had caused the seizures and the cases warrant an investigation into whether there is in fact a connection.
+The agency said it had observed a slight increase in the reports of seizures since last June and has identified 35 cases of seizures following use of e-cigarettes between 2010 and early 2019.
+The seizures, which mostly involved youth or young adult users, had occurred after a few puffs or up to one day after use.

 Seizures or convulsions are known potential side effects of nicotine poisoning and have been reported in relation to intentional or accidental swallowing of nicotine-containing e-liquids, according to the FDA statement.